Einhorni/FinanceTracker/README.md

 * Seperated UI from a combined Logic & DataAccess Layer which is only accessible through a service
 * Implemented a database with async functionality
 * Used extension methods for mapping
+* Global Error Handling and Logger (last is overkill but I wanted to try it in a console application rather than a ASP.NET Core app)